Skip to main content

 })

-The fire endpoint returns the started automationRunIds so you can correlate analytics.
+The fire endpoint returns the legacy fire envelope; the started automationRunIds live under fire.details.automationRunIds so you can correlate analytics.
 Retries with the same idempotencyKey replay the original automationRunIds without starting new workflow runs.

 Recipe 5: Test an automation against synthetic data